updated on 18 March 2022

 Under the Equality Act 2010, there are a number of protected characteristics which are illegal to discriminate against.
 These are:

-It is crucial that effective initiatives are implemented to address the issues relating to workplace diversity and inclusion within the legal profession.
+Therefore, it is crucial that effective initiatives are implemented to address the issues relating to workplace diversity and inclusion within the legal profession.

-In March 2020, the Solicitors Regulation Authority (SRA) published the diversity data it had collected from the law firms in England and Wales that it regulates every two years.
+In March 2020, the Solicitors Regulation Authority published the diversity data it had collected from the law firms in England and Wales that it regulates every two years.
 The findings confirm that, despite the commitments made by law firms in recent years, the legal profession still has a significant way to go.

 Recent steps include: